Sidra Data Intake mechanisms¶

 The configuration of these data sources can be performed by different mechanisms.
 On the implementation side, Sidra incorporates different artifacts and accelerators:

-For database types of sources, however, Sidra incorporates full end-to-end data extraction and ingestion (extract and load) pipelines, which include the movement of the data from the database source systems all the way until its final storage in optimized format in the data lake.
+For database types of sources (DIPs), however, Sidra incorporates full end-to-end data extraction and ingestion (extract and load) pipelines, which include the movement of the data from the database source systems all the way until its final storage in optimized format in the data lake.

 Data intake generic process for end-to-end extract and load pipelines¶

-This is the type of Data Intake Process configured for data sources that are of type database, e.g. Azure SQL, SQL Server, DB2, etc.
+This is a Data Intake Process configured for data sources that are of type database, e.g. Azure SQL, SQL Server, DB2, etc.

 The generic steps for configuring a Data Intake Process are the following: